 The Disaster Risk Management Act makes reference to the restoration of livelihoods as part of the recovery process.
 Although measures for restoring economic activity are not specifically mentioned, it may be arguably implied that the restoration of livelihoods will also contribute to the restoration of economic activity.
 For instance, 'recovery' is defined as the process of re-establishing acceptable and sustainable living conditions after the occurrence of a disaster, including through the restoration of livelihoods.
-In addition, the Act mandates that the principle of the supremacy of life, security and health of a person, his property and livelihood should guide the development of the National Disaster Risk Management Policy.114 Similarly, the Act also outlines that the Comprehensive Financial Strategy for Disaster Risk Management should establish the fiscal responsibility of the Government in relation to the disaster response, rehabilitation and recovery plans to be developed by the DRMA, the restoration of livelihoods, and the duration of such interventions, are identified as key components of such plans.116 The powers of the Prime Minister to grant certain relief such as rebates on business licence fees, as well as tax exemptions on specified imported goods, will also play a role in supporting economic activity during the recovery period.117
+In addition, the Act mandates that the principle of the supremacy of life, security and health of a person, his property and livelihood should guide the development of the National Disaster Risk Management Policy.
+113 Similarly, the Act also outlines that the Comprehensive Financial Strategy for Disaster Risk Management should establish the fiscal responsibility of the Government in relation to the disaster response, rehabilitation and recovery, including the livelihoods and private assets damaged or destroyed by a disaster.
+In terms of recovery plans to be developed by the DRMA, the restoration of livelihoods, and the duration of such interventions, are identified as key components of such plans.
+The powers of the Prime Minister to grant certain relief such as rebates on business licence fees, as well as tax exemptions on specified imported goods, will also play a role in supporting economic activity during the recovery period.
+116

-7.4 Environmental impacts and considerations
+Environmental impacts and considerations